wandb/llm-leaderboard/README.md

 ## Contributing

-[Guidelines for contributing to the project]
+Contributions to this repository is welcom.
+Please submit your suggestions via pull requests.
+Please note that we may not accept all pull requests.

 ## License

-[Specify the license under which this project is released]
+This repository is available for commercial use.
+However, please adhere to the respective rights and licenses of each evaluation dataset used.

 ## Contact

-For questions or support, please [provide contact information or link to issues page].
+For questions or support, please concatct to contact-jp@wandb.com.